MORTGAGE PRE-APPROVAL IS NOT WHAT YOU EXPECT

 BUT THEY SAID IT WAS PORTABLE…

-General Allen Cripps 30 Nov
+General 30 Nov

 The question most often asked: ‘Is my mortgage portable?’